Completing your application form

 Result: explain the outcome.
 ‘Leading to me being promoted to supervisor where I managed four colleagues and dealt with any problems that occurred during my shift.’

 You may be thinking about mentioning a long-term health condition or disability in your application form, or you might want to ask for adjustments in the recruitment process to ensure you have a fair chance to demonstrate your suitability for the job.
-For more help with this, see our page for students with disabilities, and talk to us about any concerns or questions you may have.
+For more help with this, see our page for disabled and neurodivergent students, and talk to us about any concerns or questions you may have.